Savant Power System - Panel Limit Feature

 System Design

-In Savant Power Storage systems using Panel Limit Mode, the inverter prevents overloading the busbar by measuring and summing the current flow at the power meter location (point 1) and inverter grid port (point 2).
+In Savant Power Storage systems using Panel Limit Mode, the inverter prevents overloading the busbar by measuring and summing the current flow at the power meter location (1) and inverter grid port (2) as shown in the diagram below:

 1. A power meter measuring current upstream of the panelboard bus at its grid input / main panel breaker location.
-An AGF-AE-D-200 is required for this configuration.
+This example requires a AGF-AE-D-200.

 The Panel Limit feature is compatible with multiple installation types, including AC coupled and DC coupled solar, with the following considerations:

-• DC coupled solar must be connected to the Savant Inverter MPPTs.
+• DC coupled solar must be connected to the Savant Inverter MPPTs battery operation mode

-• The Panel Limit feature requires the system's Battery Operation to be configured to Meter Zero Mode in the SPS app.
+• The Storage System Battery Operation Mode must be set to Meter Zero or Excess Solar to grid.
 In Meter Zero Mode, DC coupled solar will not be exported to the grid.

-• For new or existing AC coupled solar, Savant recommends connecting to the upstream panel.
+• AC coupled solar, Savant recommends connecting to the upstream panel.

 • For installations with a meter load center combo - additional work may be required to achieve monitoring of the grid input / main breaker.